Bachelor of Arts in Social and Criminal Justice

 Your Courses in Social and Criminal Justice

-In this program you will investigate both the social and legal sides of working in the criminal justice system.
-By examining topics in forensics, psychology, crime prevention, law, terrorism, the correctional system, and law, you will develop the skills and gain the knowledge needed to build an effective career.
+Through your criminal justice degree classes you will investigate both the social and legal sides of working in the criminal justice system.
+By examining topics in forensics, psychology, crime prevention, terrorism, the correctional system, and law, you will develop the skills and gain the knowledge needed to build an effective career in criminal justice.

 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.